RFPs Are Not a Sustainable Business Practice

 Advice to Vendors Considering RFP Responses

-Agencies and other service providers, consider these points before responding to your next RFP:
+Agencies and other service providers, if you must respond to an RFP, consider these points before doing so:

-• Budget & Timing: Ask about budget and timing parameters during the first call or email exchange.
+- Budget & timing: Ask about budget and timing parameters during the first call or email exchange.
 This will save everyone a lot of time.
-Consider politely declining the opportunity if you can’t get clear answers.
+Consider politely declining the opportunity if you can’t get clear answers or if you know you can’t effectively deliver under the financial parameters.

-• Discuss Uncertainty: Be clear about how you address project uncertainties and that your estimates are just…estimates.
+- Discuss uncertainty: Be clear about how you address project uncertainties and that your estimates are just…estimates.
+Better yet, provide ranges for each deliverable.

-• Managing Expectations: If you win the project, schedule regular, ongoing conversations about budget, timing, and deliverables.
-Don’t be afraid to talk about the hard stuff.
+- Managing expectations: If you win the project, schedule regular, ongoing conversations with clients about budget, timing, and deliverables.
+Make decisions together and don’t be afraid to talk about the hard stuff.

-• Business Development: Finally—and perhaps most importantly—consider replacing or supplementing RFP responses with other business development avenues.
-Diversifying income sources is key to any service agency’s long-term success.
+- Business development: Finally, consider replacing or supplementing RFP responses with other business development avenues.
+Diversifying income sources is key to any service firm’s long-term success.

 Advice to Organizations Issuing an RFP